chdavalas/distributed_noisy_seeds/README.md

   * run testing script and check data

-  The test_data offers a small set of test graphs with a predifined amount of node overlap
+  The test_data offers a small set of test graphs with a predifined amount of edge overlap

   ```
   spark-submit --master local[*] testing_script.py \